-Hitting the Wall is coming this winter to Kindle Unlimited!
+Hitting the Wall is coming February 12th to Kindle Unlimited!

 She’s not a secret.
 She’s a second chance.

 Six years ago, the good, upstanding men of Stonecut County ran me off.
 I took a secret with me.
-Well, not so much a secret as a story, an inconvenient truth they wanted buried.
+An inconvenient truth they wanted buried.

 Hitting the Wall is a steamy, small town romance featuring a secret baby and a second chance at love.
-It is the first book in the Stonecut County series.
-It is intended only for adult readers.
+It’s the first book in the Stonecut County series.
+Intended only for adult readers.

-Ten minutes ago, three men rolled up in a black-and-white sheriff’s cruiser.
+Ten minutes ago, three men rolled up in a brown-and-tan sheriff’s cruiser.
 Grandpa’s out front talking to them now.
-I’m in trouble.